John A. Scarlett, M.D.

 Audit Committee (Chair) and Compensation Committee

-Karin Eastham has served as a director of Geron since March 2009.
+Karin Eastham has served as Lead Independent Director of Geron since December 2018 and a director since March 2009.
 Ms. Eastham also serves as a director for MorphoSys AG, Illumina, Inc. and Veracyte, Inc. Ms. Eastham also served as a director of Trius Therapeutics, Inc. from 2009 until its sale in 2013; Amylin Pharmaceuticals, Inc. from 2005 until its sale in 2012; Genoptix, Inc. from 2008 until its sale in 2011; Tercica, Inc. from 2003 until its sale in 2008; and SGX Pharmaceuticals, Inc. from 2005 until its sale in 2008.
 From May 2004 to September 2008, she served as Executive Vice President and Chief Operating Officer, and as a member of the Board of Trustees, of Burnham Institute for Medical Research.
 From 1999 to 2004, Ms. Eastham served as Senior Vice President, Finance, Chief Financial Officer and Secretary of Diversa Corporation.
 She previously held similar positions with CombiChem, Inc. and Cytel Corporation.
 Ms. Eastham also held several positions, including Vice President, Finance, at Boehringer Mannheim Corporation from 1976 to 1988.
 Ms. Eastham holds a B.S. and an M.B.A. from Indiana University and is a Certified Public Accountant.

 V. Bryan Lawlis, Ph.D.